 The Town self-insures for unemployment costs.
-The State bills the Town on a monthly basis for unemployment collected by former employees.
-There are no significant layoffs planned for FY16 which would require an increase in this area of the budget.
+The state bills the Town on a monthly basis for unemployment collected by former employees.
+There are no layoffs planned for FY18 which would require an increase in this area of the budget.